Skip to main content

 The Brimstone is the longest lived of all British Butterflies, and can survive for 12 months.
 Like other species that hibernate as adult butterflies, the Brimstone has an incentive to survive the winter: to breed and lay eggs in the spring.
 Brimstones can hatch out as early as July: if they survive the winter they can last until the following July.
 It is a solitary and powerful butterfly that can fly great distances.

-For hibernation, ivy is a favoured foodplant, and the butterfly does indeed resemble ivy leaves.
+For hibernation, ivy is a favoured foodplant, as is Holly and the butterfly does indeed resemble ivy leaves.
 Early in spring, the butterflies may be tempted out on a warm sunny day, but if there is a cold snap will happily return to hibernation.
 The female gives off an alluring smell in order to attract a male.

 Eggs are usually laid in either April or May.
 A long-lived female may lay fertile eggs as late as July and so may be on the wing at the same time as the next generation emerges in July.
 Another evergreen shrub used for hibernation is holly.
 Adult Brimstones have unusually long probosces, enabling them to feed on flowers with deep nectaries, such as the flowers of Runner Bean, Wild Sweet Pea, Teasel and Buddleia.
 They need to spend long hours nectaring in order to build up fat reserves for the winter.